Supreme Court takes up fight over Texas electoral districts

 With both decisions on hold, no new districts will be drawn in the interim while the high court considers the Texas appeal in the cases.
 The electoral maps being challenged remain in use.

 Voting rights advocates accused Republican lawmakers of drawing districts to undermine the influence of racial minority voters, who tend to favor Democratic candidates.
-The state said the redistricting plan was largely based on a map drawn by a federal court in 2012 when it threw out the state’s 2011 maps.

-Race can be considered in redrawing boundaries of voting districts only in certain instances, such as when states are seeking to comply with the Voting Rights Act.

 In its most recent case on racial gerrymandering, the Supreme Court in May 2017 ruled that Republicans in North Carolina unlawfully took race into consideration when drawing congressional district boundaries, concentrating black voters in an improper bid to diminish their statewide political clout.